IshitaSatija/text-mining/README.md

 python main.py --mode train --model spert
 ```

+## OR

+Run the code in the Spert_training.ipynb file which already has all the above commands present.

 Each model has a configuration file under the 'configs' directory.

-OR

-To run the results in jupyter notebook you can clone the repo and run the commands present in the jupyter notebook cells.

 ## Results